ramirezag/pgbouncer/README.md

 You can override them along with other [configs](https://github.com/pgbouncer/pgbouncer/blob/master/etc/pgbouncer.ini) by specifying environment variables whose key/name matches to the upper case key of [pgbouncer ini](https://github.com/pgbouncer/pgbouncer/blob/master/etc/pgbouncer.ini).

-# Features:
+# Features

 * Built on Alpine with minimal libraries (libevent and c-ares) installed to make pgbouncer work.
-* Tuning of configs (except databases) through environmment variables whose key/name is an upper case of the keys in [pgbouncer.ini](https://github.com/pgbouncer/pgbouncer/blob/master/etc/pgbouncer.ini).
+* Tuning of configs (except databases) through environment variables whose key/name is an upper case of the keys in [pgbouncer.ini](https://github.com/pgbouncer/pgbouncer/blob/master/etc/pgbouncer.ini).
 Eg. To override [pool_mode](https://www.pgbouncer.org/config.html#pool_mode-1) (which is set to session by default), just set the environment variable `POOL_MODE`.
 See [pgbouncer config](https://www.pgbouncer.org/config.html) for more details.
 * Databases file is read if environment variable `DATABASES_FILE` is set
 * For flexibility and easy maintenance of this docker image, environment variables `DATABASES_FILE`, `AUTH_TYPE` and`AUTH_FILE` are not marked as required.
-It's the responsibility of the user to set those variables.
-Otherwise, an instance of this without those variables would make it unuseable.
-See [pgbouncer usage](https://www.pgbouncer.org/usage.html) for more details.
+It is the responsibility of the user to set those variables.
+Otherwise, an instance of this without those variables would make it unusable - see [pgbouncer usage](https://www.pgbouncer.org/usage.html) for more details.

 # Usage

-You can spawn an instance of this docker image by executing `docker run -p 6432:6432 ramirezag/pgbouncer:1.0.0`.
-However, the instance is not useable since you did not specify any database config.
-Below are sample setup to make the instance useable.
+You can spawn an instance of this docker image by executing `docker run -p 6432:6432 ramirezag/pgbouncer:2.0.0`.
+However, the instance is not usable since you did not specify any database config.
+Below are sample setup to make the instance usable:

-### Access to destination database will go with single user
+## Access to destination database will go with single user

 1. Create `databases.ini` then add